Study Shows That Masks May Actually Increase Chances Of Getting COVID-19 For This Reason

 In addition, researchers found that those who wore masks did not as often adhere to social distancing guidelines, such as standing at least six feet away from others.
 Those who were most prone to forgetting to socially distance were those who lived in apartment buildings.

-“If you live in an apartment, you’re going to see more people on a daily basis than if you live in a single-family home, so you need to be as vigilant about social distancing,” van den Broek-Altenburg.
+"If you live in an apartment, you're going to see more people on a daily basis than if you live in a single-family home, so you need to be as vigilant about social distancing," said van den Broek-Altenburg.

 The study also found that a large number of people had unknowingly been infected by the coronavirus.
-The team estimated that the reported cases in at least one county in Vermont was only one fifth of the likely total.
+The team estimated that the reported cases in at least one county in Vermont were only one-fifth of the likely total.

 The findings come as the United States continues to grapple with a second wave of the disease, which has infected around 24 million Americans and claimed close to 400,000 lives.